Recruiting Guidelines & Policies

-To schedule on-campus interviews or post your opportunities, please sign up on our online recruiting tool RAMTRAK to get started.
-For instructions on how to navigate RamTrak please read the Employers Guide.
-If you have questions please contact the office of Career Services at 336.750.3240.
+To schedule on-campus interviews or post your opportunities, please sign up on our online recruiting tool.
+Please read the Employers Guide.
+If you have questions please contact the office of Career Services at 336-750-3240.

 Fall Semester Recruiting: September - November

 Spring Semester Recruiting: February - April

 A company's job description is posted for a designated time period.
 During this time, interested applicants will submit their materials into CAREERlink.
 After the resume deadline, the company will select candidates, (and any alternate) to interview.
 Note: Unless a closed schedule is requested, slots not filled by company selections (or alternates) will be made available to other students who meet the job specifications.
 (A closed schedule results when a company decides to fill an interview schedule with preselected students only (no alternates or additions accepted).